TalynP/DrInfraredHeaterRemoteThermostat_NODERED/README.md

 ## Wiring
 To wire the heater you should reference the [DR-966 Manual](./ReadMeAssets/DR-966Manual.pdf) in the ReadMeAssets folder or find it on the Dr Infrared Heater [website](https://drheaterusa.com/products/dr966-240-volt-hardwired-shop-garage-commercial-heater-3000-watt-6000-watt) for the DR-966.
 I have included a [wiring diagram](/ReadMeAssets/WiringDiagram.pdf) for how to wire the heater starting from the heavy gauge wires running from your circuit breaker panel to the heater.
 The wiring diagram also notes the wire gauges that I used.
 This is located in the ReadMeAssets folder.

+### Wiring the temperature probe
+When wiring the temperature probe into the Raspberry Pi if you have already deployed the Node-RED flows you may need to go into the "Main" tab then find the red node labeled "Temp Probe" and select the sensor ID.
+If no ID shows up check your temperature probe wiring.
+Once the sensor ID is selected deploy the flows to see the live temperature displayed on the home ui page.

 # Safety Disclaimer and Hazards
-This project is great for learning about the Linux command line interface (CLI), Node-RED, and the Internet of Things (IoT).
+This project is great for learning about the Linux command line interface (CLI), Node-RED, 3D printing and the Internet of Things (IoT).
 Working with AC mains electricity, heating elements, and temperature controlled systems can be dangerous and may cause electrocution, burns, fire, property damage or violations of local electrical code if done incorrectly. __Always use safe practices for this project.__ The author assumes no responsibility, liability or fault for any damage, injury or other harm from the use of this project.

 ### Hazards
 - Electrical Hazards: electrocution, electrical shock, burns and fire